 Type: Day & Residential

-HFS offers lessons in regular subjects like science, literature, poetry, art, handwork, building, cooking, and music.
+HFS is located in Colorado Springs and offers lessons in regular subjects like science, literature, poetry, art, handwork, building, cooking, and music.
 Nature education is handled by expert forest school instructors and teaches kids to love and care for their surroundings through specific nature activities.

 With its nature-led approach to education, this outdoor school is a good place for your child to immerse in the natural world and receive tailored schooling from supportive instructors.